 An Area of Emphasis provides students a wonderful opportunity to:

-- Develop advanced knowledge and skills in leadership, research, global studies, or service that can further longer term goals and interests
+- Develop advanced knowledge and skills in creativity, leadership, research, global studies, or service that can further longer term goals and interests

 - Distinguish themselves as an Honors student in yet another way when they enter the job market, apply to graduate school, etc.